tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Oct 31 2007

-Art Lynch (a 27-year-old White wealthy college dropout) entered a church, ready to deliver a speech to religious people.
+Art Lynch (a 27-year-old white wealthy college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Art Lynch had never preached his views to theists before, and freaked out.
 Art Lynch thought about medidating, but decided that he can handle this situation on his own and did not need to medidate just yet.
 As Art Lynch entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Art Lynch used philosophy and reason to make the claim that the universe is controlled by a magical force called 'Karma'.
 Art Lynch argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.